In Jackson, Miss., two weeks with no running water and no end in sight

 On Feb.
 15, residents across Mississippi woke up to a blanket of ice, uncommon in this part of the South.
 The ice trapped many residents in their homes and rendered roads impassable.
 Days later, another winter storm made its way through the state, leaving residents in central Mississippi without power and ultimately resulting in six deaths.

-While power was eventually restored, the city of Jackson soon faced another issue: lack of running water.
+While power was eventually restored, the city of Jackson soon faced another problem: lack of running water.
 On Feb.
-17, the system lost power, and officials immediately issued a boil-water notice to 43,000 connections, including both households and businesses.
+17, the system lost power, and officials immediately issued a boil-water notice to 43,000 connections, including households and businesses.

 Grocery store shelves had already been picked bare thanks to the ice storm, and bottled water was scarce.
 Local organizations stepped up to deliver cases of bottled water to those in need.